isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-pee/index.md

 As noted above, spider's poop and pee is mixed together - through their malpighian tubules to eliminate the nitrogenous waste.
 So, its fact that spiders don't generate urine but will have the near-solid uric acid.

 Spiders lack a clearly defined urinary tract comparable to that in mammals.
-Check this [amazing answer](https://www.quora. com/Do-spiders-defecate-urinate-and-is-it-harmful-to-humans) on whether spiders pee or poop.
+Check this [amazing answer](https://www.quora.com/Do-spiders-defecate-urinate-and-is-it-harmful-to-humans)on whether spiders pee or poop.
 You can use spider spray to control the arachnids that are unwanted indoors.
 The spider's pee-poop is small light brown, cream, or white colored that will appear like round drops.

 On size, these droppings measure around 1/16 - 1/8 an inch in diameter.